zabellemotte/moodle-socialflow-log/README.md

 If needed, the scheduled tasks may be runned manually while following the [Official documentation on scheduled tasks](https://docs.moodle.org/500/en/Scheduled_tasks).

 If you want to test the plugins on a big production Moodle, first install the log plugin, wait some days and run the above cron tasks manually during off-peak hours.
 The cron task should take few minutes to execute.
-If cron tasks execution time remains reasonable, you may use the plugins without risk.
+If cron tasks execution time remains reasonable after one month, you may use the plugins without risk.

 ## Import data from logstore_standard